Configure boundary groups for Configuration Manager

 OS deployment processes aren't aware of boundary groups for management points.

 New entries appear in the LocationServices.log.
 The Locality attribute identifies one of the following states:

-- 3: The specified management point is in the local or current boundary group.
-When the management point is in the current boundary group as well as either a neighbor or the site default boundary group, the locality is 3.
-If you do not enable the preferred management points setting in Hierarchy Settings, the locality is always 3 no matter which boundary group the management point is in.
+3: The specified management point is in the local or current boundary group.
+When the management point is in the current boundary group and either a neighbor or the site default boundary group, the locality is 3.
+If you don't enable the preferred management points setting in Hierarchy Settings, the locality is always 3 no matter which boundary group the management point is in.

 Clients use local management points first (locality 3), remote second (locality 2), then fallback (locality 1).

 When a client receives five errors in 10 minutes and fails to communicate with a management point in its current boundary group, it tries to contact a management point in a neighbor or the site default boundary group.
 If the management point in the current boundary group later comes back online, the client returns to the local management point on the next refresh cycle.
 The refresh cycle is 24 hours, or when the Configuration Manager agent service restarts.